AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rule-errors.md

 <a id="opIdRuleErrors_List Rule Errors By Rule Id"></a>

-Gets the `RuleError` objects for the specified ruleId.
+Returns the `RuleError` objects for the specified ruleId.

 <h3>Request</h3>